sunscorched/sunscorched.github.io/_posts/2024-03-13-nonlinear.md

 ---
-title: 'Phase Portraits of Some Nonlinear Systems'
+title: 'Phase Portraits of Some Nonlinear Systems and Periodic Solutions'
 date: 2024-03-13
 permalink: /posts/2024/03/nonlinear/
 tags: